mrzaizai2k/Automated-scoring-of-handwritten-test-papers/README.md

 Conclusion:
 * Add more real data to improve the outcome
-* The combination of CRNN - CTC, Attention, Lexicon Search
+* The combination of CRNN - CTC, Attention help increase the result of Lexicon Search.
+I found the without Attention layer, CER and WER is lower (cause the model predicts less characters).
+Model with attention can be wrong but it's enough for Lexicon to perform well
 * If you want to train your model faster, you should add Batch Normalization and Use Early stopping
 * Changing Learning Rate help.
 But just in it's first time.
 The more you use it, the easier your model get overfit.
 And it slows down the training phase for nothing
 * Choosing the right Data Augmentation methods can boost the result up to 50%.
 Working on simulated data is fine, but if you want to use it in real life, you would need real dataset size is small